top of page

 ABOUT

 I am an artist-scholar whose textile-based pieces explore the intersections between fashion, gender, and race in Jamaica and the Caribbean diaspora.
 My recent art pieces and articles have been featured in Contemporary Media Arts Journal (2021); the Small Axe Salon special issue on textiles (2021); and MaComère Journal (2024).
-I have two chapters forthcoming in edited volumes (Routledge and Vernon Press respectively).
+I have a forthcoming chapter on the significance of Jamaican-Chinese art in the Caribbean diaspora in the edited volume, Diasporic Womanist Sociology: Introducing Hope and Solidarity through Non-Western and Global South Communities and Diasporas (Routledge 2026).

 In 2025, I received my PhD from the University of Massachusetts Amherst.
 My project explored how women use elements of Jamaican dancehall (specifically dancehall fashion) to protest intersectional inequalities of racism, classism, sexism, etc. I am currently based in Toronto.